School Psychology Overview

 - Improve classroom management strategies or parenting skills

 - Assess students with learning disabilities and gifted and talented students to help determine the best way to educate them

 - Evaluate the effectiveness of academic programs, prevention programs, behavior management procedures, and other services provided in the school setting

 Students completing the 66-credit general program will be recommended for provisional certification as a school psychologist to the New York State Education Department.
 Qualified students may also pursue the 72-credit Bilingual Extension program.

-Students with a degree in School Psychology can pursue a career as a: school psychologist in elementary or secondary schools or other settings considered to be exempt by New York State law.
+Students with a degree and certification in School Psychology can pursue a career as a school psychologist in elementary or secondary schools or other settings considered to be exempt by New York State law.